warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 1. Return to Visual Studio and confirm that the breakpoint was hit.
 Click the **Continue** button (or simply press **F5**) to resume execution.

-1. The next step is to use the Service Fabric Explorer to view the status of the application as it runs in a local cluster.
+1. The next step is to use the Service Fabric Explorer to view the status of the application as it runs on a local cluster.
 Right-click the **Service Fabric Local Cluster Manager** icon in the Windows system tray and select **Manage Local Cluster** from the ensuing menu.

 	![Launching the Local Cluster Manager](Images/debug-systemtray_managelocalcluster.png)

     _Launching the Local Cluster Manager_

-1. Confirm that the Service Fabric Explorer appears in a browser.
+1. Confirm that Service Fabric Explorer appears in a browser.
 This dashboard view offers at-a-glance information about your cluster's health, including the status of applications deployed to the cluster and the status of the cluster's nodes.
 Links at the top of the dashboard provide access to additional information, including a cluster map and detailed health metrics.

 	![Service Fabric Explorer](Images/debug-servicefabricexplorer.png)

     _Service Fabric Explorer_

 1. Expand the **Applications** node in the treeview on the left and drill down until you find the running partition, whose name is a GUID.
-Click the running partition to select it.
+Click the partition to select it.

 	![Selecting the running partition](Images/select-partition.png)